nickbrandt/GitLab/doc/api/graphql/getting_started.md

 For over 15 years, [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) has been a standard, object-based way to programmatically access data on remote servers.

 REST is widely used and has many benefits.
-It provides fixed interaction interface with specific operations such as POST, GET, DELETE, etc.  But the basic premise is to expose the object structure to make it Object Oriented.
-Relationships are represented as Identifiers that can be used to get more information.
-Each retrieval requires creation of a new query to retrieve more information.
-So it performs well when attempting to tie complex objects with step by step data retrieval.
-But with modern approaches to retrieve more than single object retrieval requires modification of the object interface or multiple calls.

-For example, when attempting to present data on a Single Page Application (SPA) that may have information sourced from multiple objects can increase the complexity of the front end code.
+It provides a fixed-interaction interface with specific operations such as `POST`, `GET`, `DELETE`, and others.
+But the basic premise is to expose the object structure to make it object oriented.
+Relationships are represented as identifiers that can be used to get more information.
+Each retrieval requires a new query.
+REST therefore performs well when attempting to tie complex objects together with step-by-step data retrieval.
+But with modern approaches to retrieve more than a single object, retrieval requires modification of the object interface or multiple calls.
+For example, attempting to present data on a single-page application (SPA) that may have information sourced from multiple objects can increase the complexity of the front-end code.

 TODO (mike): proof point examples & challenges with multiple queries.
 GraphQL is a new framework/standard for single query, server-side access to multiple data sources.